kotgirep/kneighbour/README.md

 Accuracy performance trademark is denoted by following: number of trees — the number many binary trees we construct; a higher value yields quite reliable data but bigger indexes. search k — the number of binary trees we explore for every point; a higher value yields better reliable data but takes more time to return.

+### Product Quantization

+When it comes to ANN, LSH-based algorithms are one of the most frequent methodologies.
+They create a hash table as their data structure by grouping neighboring points into the same bucket.
+Facebook's Faiss is one of the most well-known implementations.
+Because there are numerous LSH explanations available, I will only discuss the intuition behind it, how it should be utilized, and the benefits and drawbacks.